Northwood and Tinkersley

 Northwood and Tinkersley is a civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
-Named for its main settlements, with a mix of rural and built up areas, it had a population of 665 residents in 2011.
+Named for its main settlements, with a mix of rural and built up areas, it had a population of 650 residents in the 2021 census.
 The parish is 125 mi north west of London, 18 mi north west of the county city of Derby, and 3+1/2 mi north west of the nearest market town of Matlock.
 Northwood and Tinkersley is directly adjacent to the Peak District national park to the west, and shares a border with the parishes of Darley Dale, Rowsley and Stanton.

 Geography

 Location

 Northwood and Tinkersley is surrounded by the following local places: